OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 Enter file in which to save the key (/home/ubuntu/.ssh/id_rsa): /home/ubuntu/finn/ssh_keys/id_rsa
 ```

-You can optionally include a key passphrase for added security, or press enter twice to generate a key pair.
+You can optionally set a key passphrase for added security, or keep pressing enter to generate a key pair.
 You will now see a private key (```id_rsa```) and a public key (```id_rsa.pub```) in this directory.
 You only need the private key on MOC.
-The contents of the public key should be copied to the the file```authorized_keys``` in your Cloudlab computer for you to be able to log in to the Cloudlab computer from MOC.
-If there are existing keys in ```authorized_keys``` (there should be), you can append the public key after the last key in the file.
-The destination file location is ```<Your Cloudlab IP>:/home/<user name>/.ssh/authorized_keys```.
-If you haven't set up the Cloudlab server yet, keep in mind that this should be done before you run the application on the FPGA.
+The public key should be appended to the the file ```authorized_keys``` in your Cloudlab computer for you to be able to log in to the Cloudlab computer from MOC.
+The destination file location is ```<Your Cloudlab IP>:/home/<Your Cloudlab Username>/.ssh/authorized_keys```.
+If you haven't set up the Cloudlab server yet, that is fine.
+But keep in mind that this should be done before you start to run the targeting workflow on the FPGA.

 ### 2.4 Set up the environment

 The following environment variables need to be set before running the example.
-These can be set either on a terminal or your local .bashrc file.
+These can be set either using a terminal or your local .bashrc file.

 ```bash
 XILINX_XRT